Loss of the Survival Instinct

 I suppose the best term I can come up with is that of an artificial life.
 The digital era has provided us with more electronic distraction than we have the capacity to take in.
 Our news media, entertainment, and communication take place in the untouchable realm of cyberspace.
-Teenagers no longer stand in line for hours waiting to buy paper concert tickets or purchase record albums with glossy cardboard covers that they examine for hours while listening to music.
+Teenagers no longer stand in line for hours waiting to buy paper concert tickets or purchase record albums with glossy cardboard covers.

-Lengthy telephone calls where you were tethered to a corded handset while lying in a comfortable chair are a thing of the past.
+Lengthy telephone calls tethered to a corded handset while lying in a comfortable chair are a thing of the past.
 Ask yourself, when was the last time you actually called and spoke to a good friend rather than firing off a quick email or text?

 Currency has become notional.
 Direct deposit, debit cards, and online accounts have all but done away with hard cash.
 We all know people who don’t even carry cash of any kind on their person.
-We are heading down a path were the concept of the “US dollar” will be almost inconceivable.
+All of us are heading down a path where the concept of the “US dollar” will be almost inconceivable.
 We might as well refer to dollars as “Republic Credits”.

 No, I wasn’t raised like Daniel Boone where I had to kill rabbits and squirrels for supper.
 We went to the grocery store.
 But, my mother always laid out part of the backyard or our property for a vegetable garden.
 When I was a teenager we operated a small farm and did indeed raise chickens, pigs, and a beef steer or two.
 We’d barter with the local butcher shop and trade part of the meat for the cost of the processing.
 Animals had to be fed and watered, regardless of how cold it was or how busy or tired we might have been.